Fidelia — Help

 Troubleshooting

 - No audio — Check your output device in Settings → Output.
 Verify the device is connected and not muted at the hardware level.
 If using Exclusive Mode, ensure no other app has locked the device.
+If Bit-perfect mode is on, remember that Fidelia will bypass the DSP chain and force file-rate matching.

 - Library empty after relaunch — The library is stored in ~/Music/Fidelia/.
 If this folder is missing or permissions were changed, Fidelia cannot persist data.
 Verify the folder exists and is writable.